-Tenor Jerron Jorgensen received his Master of Music in Voice Performance from Arizona State University, a Bachelor of Arts from South Dakota State University, and is currently pursuing doctoral studies for Voice Performance at The Hartt School of Music in Hartford, Connecticut.
+Tenor Jerron Jorgensen received a Master of Music in Voice Performance from Arizona State University, a Bachelor of Arts from South Dakota State University, and is currently a Voice Performance doctoral candidate at The Hartt School of Music in Hartford, Connecticut.

 In addition to performing, Jerron currently serves on the faculty at The Hartt School of Music and presides as the Director of Music at First Congregational Church of Granby, and Music Director for the Connecticut Yankee Chorale in Torrington.

-For more detailed bios, please browse his website, or feel free to contact him.
+For more information, please browse his website, or feel free to contact him.